-When Sydney began crafting its master plan for a sustainable future, the city’s leaders were convinced that the voices of the people should be represented in the strategy.
-Sparing no resources and efforts, Sydney thus embarked on a remarkable 18-month process to engage with all sectors of its population.
-The emphasis on community engagement generated trust between the public and the government, the benefits of which are evident in Sydney’s urban transformation today.
-Sydney’s journey illustrates how inclusivity and community involvement bring a city together to work towards a shared vision.
+When Sydney began crafting its master plan for a sustainable future, it embarked on a remarkable 18-month process to engage all sectors of its population.
+Generating trust with its people, Sydney’s journey illustrates how inclusivity and community involvement bring a city together to work towards a shared vision.

 In 2007, the city of Sydney launched its blueprint, Sustainable Sydney 2030, to guide its development over the next two decades.
 Like other urban development blueprints, it maps out a clear vision of where the city wants to be by 2030, with measurable, aspirational goals in areas from environmental management to cultural capital and social equity.
 What makes Sydney’s blueprint remarkable, however, is how the plan was produced.